MDAnalysis/membrane-curvature/README.md

 derive a surface and calculate its respective mean and Gaussian curvature.

 You can find more examples on how to run MembraneCurvature in the [Usage] page.
+To plot results from MembraneCurvature please check the [Visualization] page.

 Documentation
 ---------------